joseanton1o/algorithms-ds/README.md

 # algorithms-ds
-Set of data structures and algorithims for typescript
+Set of data structures and algorithims for typescript.